Idg772/A3_HEP_Coursework/README.md

-#Strucutre
+# Structure

-The report is located in Report/
+The report is located in the `Report/` directory.

-Notebook names correspond to the question number
+Notebook names correspond to the question numbers.

-The following questions where attempted
+The following questions were attempted:
-A2
+- A2
-B1
+- B1
-C1
+- C1

-#AI Decleration
+# AI Declaration

-All code was created in VSCode with GitHub copilot enabled.
+All code was written in VSCode with GitHub Copilot enabled.

-ChatGPT and ClaudeAI was used to help debug and create the Normalising Flows in C1.
+ChatGPT and ClaudeAI were used to assist with debugging and developing the Normalising Flows in C1.
 ChatGPT was also used to proofread the report.